 Anaerobic composting is a quite fascinating process, with potential to solve a number of environmental problems.
 The art of hot (aerobic) composting is made accessible and simple by demonstrations like that given by Marcé, a permaculturist, at the TUFCO gathering. but the 'cold' or anaerobic form I'm finding a little tougher to understand, and had to do a quite a bit of research.

-Some anaerobic composting methods are closed, absolutely airtight and others are semi open, involving regular opening of the vessel to add new organic matter, or covering the matter to be composted with loose sand.
-Simply putting your dead garden leaves in a plastic bag and adding water, and then closing it tight, will induce anaerobic bacterial activity, and you will know if you open the bag, I assure you, by the smell.
+Some anaerobic composting methods are closed, absolutely airtight and others are not, involving regular opening of the vessel to add new organic matter, or covering the material to be composted with loose sand.
+Simply putting your kitchen waste in a plastic bag and adding water, and then closing it tight, will induce anaerobic bacterial activity, and you will know if you open the bag, I assure you, by the smell.
 Aerobic processes do not make such a smell, and a stench is a sign of the anaerobic process having taken over.

-I’ve done this, as in my mum’s garden there are lots and lots of big trees and there was always a thick carpet of leaves on my little paved entertainment area which I would sweep up and put in bags.
+I’ve made anaerobic compost by closing material in bags.
+In my mum’s garden there are lots and lots of big trees and there was always a thick carpet of leaves on my little paved entertainment area which I would sweep up and put in bags.
 In my experience it took very very long, a year or more.
 I can think of two reasons why… firstly the consensus is on the web, that anaerobic composting is slow.
 I will question this in my article on anaerobic digestion.
 I had closed the leaves in a plastic bag and aerobic composting would quickly use up all the oxygen and they would then go anaerobic, so this MAY have made it so slow.
 Another cause is that dead leaves are very high C, so the C:N ratio is not conducive even when a large bulk is piled together, and aerated, to anything but slow slow disintegration, and lignin, a substance in dead leaves, is resistant to breakdown by most composting organisms.
 After a year, the stuff in the black bags was black mush, sweet not foul smelling, and not fully broken down.
 Scattered on the ground it made an attractive dark leaf mold compost.
 The high C would also be responsible for the lack of stench, that is of course in addition to the long curing time.
 I observed that the masses of leaves brought up from the bottom of the pond smell like horse manure, so they must have ingredients like proteins that go through the smelly anaerobic processes, in addition to the resistant lignin and other large “high Carbon” molecules.
 This makes them useable to grow organic food, probably not the heavy feeding kinds of food, but those which prefer a lower nutrient level like carrots, which I learned how to plant in a permaculture workshop.